Greece in the Eurovision Song Contest 2009: Artist selection

 On 15 July 2008, ERT confirmed Rouvas as the Greek representative for the Eurovision Song Contest 2009.
-Rouvas had previously represented Greece in the Eurovision Song Contest 2004, placing third, and had hosted the Eurovision Song Contest 2006 in the Greek capital Athens alongside Maria Menounos.
+Rouvas had previously represented Greece in 2004, placing third, and had hosted the Eurovision Song Contest 2006 in the Greek capital Athens alongside Maria Menounos.
 ERT's Eurovision project manager Johnny Kalimeris stated that Rouvas' participation was announced so early because "there was no reason to keep it a secret [and that] it was about to leak [so they] decided to make a short announcement early on to avoid the usual speculations and rumours which could do more damage than good".
 Rouvas' selection made Greece the first nation to publicly announce their entrant for the 2009 contest.